rgadon107/extend-give-wp/README.md

 ## Install Dependencies with Composer, the PHP Package Manager

 A `composer.json` file is included in the plugin root directory.
-Composer manages file autoloading, command-line scripts, and installs the WordPress coding standards as a development dependency.
+Composer adds several development dependencies to add the WordPress coding standards to this plugin.

 To activate Composer:

 1) From the Terminal command line, change directories to the `/plugins` directory in your WordPress install.

-2) <a href="https://github.com/rgadon107/extend-give-wp">Open the repository on Github.com</a> and either clone the repository directly into the `/plugins` directory, or download it and use the WP plugin installer to upload and activate the plugin.
+2) <a href="https://github.com/rgadon107/extend-give-wp">Open the repository on Github.com</a> and either clone the repository directly into the `/plugins` directory, or download the plugin as a `*.zip` archive, and upload and activate the plugin with the WordPress plugin installer.

 3) From the Terminal command line, change directories to `extend-give-wp`.